 Funeral arrangements announced for Cobb deputies killed last week

 Sep.
-12—The Cobb County Sheriff's Office announced funeral arrangements for Jonathan Koleski and Marshall Ervin Jr., the two deputies who were killed in the line of duty last week.
+13—The Cobb County Sheriff's Office announced funeral arrangements for Jonathan Koleski and Marshall Ervin Jr., the two deputies who were killed in the line of duty last week.

 The deputies will be remembered at funerals on Wednesday and Thursday.